Our Team

 B.S.
 Environmental Biology (2019)

-Jackie’s thesis explored scale dependence of biodiversity and forest ecosystem functioning.
-After WashU, she held research positions at the Smithsonian Marine Station (Florida) and Smithsonian Marine Invasions Lab (California).
+Jackie’s thesis explored the scale dependence of biodiversity and forest ecosystem functioning.
+After WashU, she held a research position in the Marine Invasions Lab at SERC.
+Jackie is currently a PhD student at UC Berkeley (Keenan Lab) studying terrestrial ecosystem dynamics.
+LinkedIn

 Maya Samuels-Fair